zhitnikr/node-mini-sprint/readme.md

 - **What parts of your code are asynchronous and how will you handle that?**
 ---

-## Step Two: Refactor to Express
+## Step 2: Refactor to Express
 - [ ] Check out a new branch `express-server`
 - [ ] Refactor your existing server from http to Express.js

 Note: Use the [Express documentation](https://expressjs.com/) as your primary resource for this.

 ---
-## Step Three: Converting to React
+## Step 3: Converting to React

 - [ ] Check out a new branch `react-client`
 - [ ] In the `react-client` directory, build out a refactored version of the original frontend in React
+- [ ] Serve up your React client from your Express server using `express.static`
 - [ ] (Optional) Refactor your jQuery's AJAX client requests to use [Axios](https://www.npmjs.com/package/axios)

+The dependencies for React have been set up in the `react-client` directory.
+To begin transpiling the code, run `npm run build` in your client terminal.

 Note: Use the [React documentation](https://reactjs.org/docs/getting-started.html) as your primary resource for this.

 ---
-## Step Four: Add data persistence
+## Step 4: Add data persistence

 - [ ] Check out a new branch `add-mysql`
 - [ ] Design a `schema.sql` for storing the existing application data